 Building brand with content

 How we communicate our brand affects its influence and ability to inspire.
 It’s important that all EO communications—whether from chapters, regions, staff, contractors or member leaders—are consistent.
 Our brand personality must flow through all internal and external communications.

-- Our tone is conversational, not formal.
-It is clever and confident.
-It’s never condescending, and it’s always inclusive.
+- It’s always inclusive, and it’s never condescending.
 It’s clear and direct, without being too serious.